STRETCH Program Evaluation

-The district earned an above-standard rating on Guiding Principle One.
+The district earned an Above Standard rating on Guiding Principle One.
 The teachers at all schools allowed students to identify their learning styles and modified the curriculum and instruction to meet these styles.
 The teachers also analyzed student interest inventories to determine units of study for the classes.

 Criterion II: Program Administration and Management

-The district met standard on Guiding Principle Two and Guiding Principle Four.
+The district met the standard on Guiding Principle Two and Guiding Principle Four.
 Gifted students receive the mandated 240 minutes of instruction from a properly endorsed teacher in an approved program.
 Two schools are Above Standard in that the students receive the recommended 300 minutes of instruction.
 For Guiding Principle Four, evidence does exist of established correspondence with the MDE.
 The final Meets Standard was earned on Guiding Principle Six.
 Evidence does exist of communication between the gifted teacher and other instructional staff and administrative personnel.

 Criterion III: Program Design